The UAE AI’s Office and Samsung sign MoU to advance AI adoption and development among youth

 PHOTO

-Saqr binghalib, the Executive Director of the UAE’s Artificial Intelligence, Digital Economy, and Remote Work Applications Office, and DooHee Lee, President of Samsung Gulf Electornics, signed a Memorandum of Understanding during the activities of the "AI Retreat 2024," organized recently by Dubai Center for Artificial Intelligence (DCAI) in collaboration with the National Program for Artificial Intelligence.
+Saqr binghalib, the Executive Director of the UAE’s Artificial Intelligence, Digital Economy, and Remote Work Applications Office, and Seong H Cho, President of Samsung Electronics MENA signed a Memorandum of Understanding during the activities of the "AI Retreat 2024," organized by Dubai Center for Artificial Intelligence (DCAI) in collaboration with the National Program for Artificial Intelligence.

 Saqr binghalib affirmed that expanding partnerships between the government and the private sector represents an important factor in achieving the visions and directions of the UAE government.
 This aims to solidify the UAE’s position as a leading global destination in the field of artificial intelligence.
 By accelerating the growth of the AI ecosystem to reach global levels through the integration of leading technical expertise with AI and technological expertise worldwide, we can achieve our national strategies and program objectives.
 This also contributes to building future competencies and empowering the next generation of AI pioneers.